Luna Sea: 2007–2011: Reunion concerts and World Tour Reboot

 Nearly seven years after disbanding, Luna Sea reunited for the God Bless You ~One Night Dejavu~ concert on December 24, 2007, at the Tokyo Dome.
 Tickets for the show sold out within five minutes, and the concert was broadcast live on Japan's NHK BS Hi-vision Satellite channel.
-Luna Sea reunited again to perform at the hide memorial summit on May 4, 2008, at Ajinomoto Stadium.
+A tribute album to the band, Luna Sea Memorial Cover Album -Re:birth-, was previously released on December 19, 2007.
+It features covers of their songs performed by artists that were either influenced by Luna Sea or artists that the band's members respect, such as Nami Tamaki, Masami Tsuchiya, High and Mighty Color, Mucc, and Merry.
+Less than a year later, Luna Sea reunited again to perform at the hide memorial summit on May 4, 2008, at Ajinomoto Stadium.
 On May 29, 2009, the band's music catalog was released on iTunes.

 On August 25, 2010, it was announced that Luna Sea would hold a press conference on August 31 in Hong Kong, where they previously announced the end of their activities ten years earlier.
 At the press conference, the band officially announced their reunion.
 Their first concert tour in ten years, the world tour named 20th Anniversary World Tour Reboot -to the New Moon-, was confirmed and the band also said they were in the process of writing new songs.
 Inoran later cited the success of their 2007 concert as a major reason for the regrouping.
 The tour began on November 27 in Germany and continued on to the United States, Hong Kong and Taiwan, and was planned to end with two shows in Japan on the 23 and 24 of December at the Tokyo Dome.
 A third show, a free concert titled Lunacy Kurofuku Gentei Gig ~the Holy Night~ (LUNACY 黒服限定GIG 〜the Holy Night〜), which referred to the three previous kurofuku gentei gigs held in their indie days, was held on December 15 with all songs performed being from pre-1995.
 The tour finished with two additional concerts at the World Memorial Hall in Kobe on December 30 and 31.
-Before the last shows, in December, they transferred record companies to Avex Group.
+Before the last shows, in December, they transferred record companies to Avex Group's HPQ label.